colindamon/spotr/README.md

 ## 📄 License

 This project is licensed under the [GNU General Public License v3.0](./LICENSE).
-You are free to use, modify, and distribute this software - as long as any derivative work is also open source under the same license.
+Anyone is free to use, modify, and distribute this software - as long as any derivative work is also open source under the same license.

 ---

-## 🙋 About the Creator
+## 🙋 About Me

 I'm a first year computer science student and a lifelong car enthusiast.
-I created SpotR to combine my love of coding and cars into a fun and challenging open-source project.
+I created SpotR to combine my love of coding and cars into a fun but challenging open-source project.

-Let me know what you think.
+Please let me know what you think.
 I'm always open to feedback!